 Grand parade and historical scenes in the old town

-From 5 p.m. on Sunday 11 December, don’t miss the grand historical parade of l’Escalade, involving some 800 costumed volunteers both on foot and on horseback, leaving from Parc des Bastions.
-The full programme is available on the Compagnie 1602 website.
+From 5 p.m. on Sunday 10 December, don’t miss the grand historical parade of l’Escalade, involving some 800 costumed volunteers both on foot and on horseback, leaving from Parc des Bastions.
+The full programme is available on the Compagnie 1602 website: parades.

 Visit to the secret Passage de Monetier

 Take advantage of the unique opportunity offered by the celebration of l’Escalade to discover the Passage de Monetier, which is closed by a gate every other day of the year.
-The vestige of a path that led under the walls at the end of the 5th century, it is one of the more or less secret pathways that allowed the City’s defenders to reach their combat positions quickly.
-Entrance to rue du Perron 19, Saturday 10 (from 10 a.m. to 10 p.m.) and Sunday 11 (from 10 a.m. to 5 p.m.).
+The vestige of a path that led under the walls at the end of the 5th century, it is one of the more or less secret pathways that allowed the city’s defenders to reach their combat positions quickly.
+Entrance rue du Perron 19, Saturday 9 (from 10 a.m. to 10 p.m., Passage lit by torch from 5 p.m.) and Sunday 10 (from 10 a.m. to 5 p.m.).

 In the shoes of a soldier at the time of l’Escalade

-Plunge into the atmosphere of l’Escalade in the famous Tavel House (Maison Tavel), with explanatory modules which even offer you the chance to try on a helmet or wield a sword.
+Plunge into the atmosphere of l’Escalade at la Maison Tavel between the scales, firecrackers, armour and cauldrons.
+Discovery modules, installed on the 1st floor, will even give you the chance to try a helmet on or wield a sword.

 Relive the night of l’Escalade in images

 To enjoy a foretaste or prolong the festivities a little, visit the Couloir des coups d’œil at the BGE library to see the most striking images of the famous night of 11-12 December 1602 through the illustrations of Edouard Elzingre, who shaped the imagery of this event at the beginning of last century.
-Guided visits at 12.30 p.m. from 6 to 10 December
+Guided visits on 8, 9 and 12 December.
+Part of the exhibition is available online on the BGE blog.

 Relive l’Escalade by candlelight, just as the people of Geneva experienced it, in the company of the heritage guide, Catherine Hubert-Girod.
-At the end of the walk, the participants will break the famous chocolate cauldron together!
+Get your best clothes on and plunge into the history of Geneva!

 L’Escalade told by those who lived through it